HirotheChamp/BugTracker/README.md

 * Accepts input from developers on which bugs to address in their program
 * Displays all current bugs that have been submitted
 * Users may delete bugs from database after being addressed
+* contact support section for questions about the application

 <hr></hr>